natnew/natnew.github.io/content/authors/admin/_index.md

 website: ""
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Natasha Newbold is a Director of artificial intelligence at AI Lab.
+Her research interests include distributed robotics, mobile computing, NLP and programmable matter.
+She leads the Artificial Intelligence group, which develops self-reconfiguring robots, systems of self-organizing robots, generative AI, and mobile sensor networks.